Burghfield: St Oswalds Roman Catholic Church

 The church is located at Abbey Park, Clay Hill, Burghfield Common.
 During the Second World War, two Douai monks, Fathers Oswald Dorman and Edward Fairhead, celebrated Mass for the hundreds of Irish who came to work in the local munitions factories at Burghfield and Grazeley Green.
 After the war, Mass was celebrated at Burghfield in the WRNS Hostel, Clayhill Road, which later became HMS Dauntless, and then at the old Bland's School on the Reading Road.
 In 1961, St. Joseph's Church Hall, Clay Hill, Burghfield, was blessed.
 This incorporated an old army prefab on land purchased by Father Oswald Dorman in the late 1950s.
 The reforms of the Second Vatican Council in the early 1960s encouraged a further spate of church building.
 At Burghfield in 1973, it was decided to build a new church, dedicated to St. Oswald to commemorate the great labours of Father Oswald Dorman.
 Designed by Lance Wright of Pangbourne, this church was opened in 1976.

 Transport

-Transport in the parish is relatively restricted in terms of heavy vehicular access and public transport.
+Road

 The main access road is a route from the A4 in Reading, through Burghfield to the south-western end of the parish, where the route splits in two, to continue towards Mortimer Common and Tadley respectively.
 This road is named Burghfield Road to the north-east of Burghfield Village, and Reading Road for the remainder of its length.
-Public transport is provided by the number 2 and 2a buses after a re-number and re-brand and new identity as a "vitality" bus on 20 April 2009.
-The service, whose route lies along the Burghfield/Reading Road, is provided by Reading Buses.
-There is a minibus shuttle at peak times between Mortimer railway station which lies to the South, and Burghfield Common.
+The parish includes Reading services on the M4 motorway, although the nearest access point to the motorway (junction 11) is located 3.5 mi to the east.
+Heavy vehicular access in the area is restricted by the multiple low and narrow bridges over the canal and railways which lie to the north and east.